 This year Coveo took it up a notch by being selected as the host of this year’s challenge.
 Previous hosts of this challenge include such industry behemoths as Rakuten and eBay.

-In addition to being among the world’s foremost data scientists, we are particularly excited by our role since SIGIR 2021 was supposed to be in Montreal.
+We are particularly excited by our role since SIGIR 2021 was supposed to be in Montreal.
 And while it’s true the conference will be fully virtual due to the COVID19 pandemic, it’s still a great opportunity to showcase the AI coming out of Québec.

 There is no progress in AI without high-quality datasets.
 And there is no progress for the AI community if high-quality datasets are not made available to researchers.
 For this reason, we are particularly proud to be hosting the SIGIR eCom Data Challenge.